-Most stops have two 40m long by 3m wide platforms at each side of the track (generally referred to as lateral type) but there are two stops which feature single platforms between the tracks located at Harcourt on the Green Line and Busaras on the Red Line and one with an additional third platform at Heuston (these are referred to as Island type).
+Most stops have two 40m long by 3m wide platforms at each side of the track (generally referred to as lateral type) but there are two stops which feature single platforms between the tracks located at Harcourt on the Green Line and Busáras on the Red Line.
+Heuston Stop on the Red Line and Sandyford Stop on the Green Line have an additional third platform (these are referred to as island type).